jina-ai/jina/docs/datatype/image/text2image.md

         show_docs(doc.matches[:3])
 ```

-Now we put some texts queries which we transform into Documents and here's the results:
+Now we put some text queries which we transform into Documents and here are the results:

 ```python
 with flow_search: